 • Rija Sudirja Faculty of Agriculture, Padjadjaran University, Indonesia https://orcid.org/0000-0001-7780-4195

-• Joni Jupesta Institute of Advanced Studies of Sustainability, United Nations University, Japan
+• Joni Jupesta Institute for the Advanced Study of Sustainability, United Nations University, Japan

 DOI: